Circa Resort & Casino: Features

 Circa is located on 2.78 acres.
 It has 35 floors and rises 480 feet.
-It is the among the tallest buildings in Las Vegas city limits.
+It is among the tallest buildings in Las Vegas city limits.
 The hotel has 26 room types, ranging from 980 to 1,830 square feet.
 Circa includes technological features, such as a tablet computer that allows hotel guests to control lighting and temperature, or to request housekeeping.
 Using an interactive online map, customers can also pay to reserve certain seating at restaurants, the pool, or the sportsbook.

 The resort's design includes references to past and modern Las Vegas history.
 Various forms of artwork, including murals, are featured throughout Circa.
 The resort's lobby incorporates the former Vegas Vickie cowgirl sign that once advertised Glitter Gulch.

 Circa's nine-story parking garage, known as Garage Mahal, is located across the street from the resort.
 It contains 982 parking spaces, artwork, a 22-foot chandelier, and an air-conditioned skybridge connecting it to the Circa resort.

 In September 2022, the resort is scheduled to open 35000 sqft of convention and meeting space on its third floor.